alikhanlab/wirecut-optimization/README.md

 ## Background and Application

-The motivation behind this project is there are many application of resource allocation problem.
-For example, client come to manufacturer and asks some product with required properties and manufacturer go to warehouse and satisfy client's demand with given requirements from inventory.
-In this project product is wire, with length and quantity as client requirement.
-Application  performs optimization of usage of inventory and satisfying all given demand from clients.
+The motivation behind this project is there are many applications of resource allocation problems.
+For example, the client comes to the manufacturer and asks some product with required properties and manufacturer go to a warehouse and satisfy client's demand with given requirements from inventory.
+In this project, the product is wire, with length and quantity as client requirement.
+The application performs optimization of usage of inventory and satisfying all given demand from clients.

 ## Methodology

-Used different heruistics to get optimal solutions.
+Used different heuristics to get optimal solutions.
+Minimal scrap after satisfying demand.

-- FFD (First Fit Decresing)
+- FFD (First Fit Decreasing)
 - Arc-Flow.

-Arc-Flow formulation scaled well on big inputs, and main application file uses arc-flow only.
+Arc-Flow formulation scaled well on big inputs, and the main application file uses arc-flow only.

 ## Dependencies